Ao Yun

 History

-The tale starts back in 2008, when Mo"et Hennessy, part of the LVMH group, sent Australian winemaker Tony Jordan on a mission to find the perfect spot somewhere in China to make outstanding red wine.
+The story began in 2008, when Moët Hennessy (part of the LVMH Group) sent Australian winemaker Tony Jordan on a mission to find the perfect place in China to make outstanding red wine.

-The first vintage came in 2013, and Ao Yun was born.
-The name means "flying above the clouds," which makes sense when you realize the vineyards sit at altitudes between 2,200 and 2,600 meter, so high that, on some days, you're literally above the cloud line.
-Since then, Ao Yun is getting more and more famous, not just in China but worldwide.
+The name Ao Yun means “flying above the clouds,” which makes sense when you realize the vineyards lie at altitudes between 2,200 and 2,600 meters, so high that on some days you are literally above the cloud line.
+Since then, Ao Yun has gained increasing recognition, not just in China, but globally.

 The Vineyards